alexkarezin/jabref-wiki/Templates.md

 ## code quality

+We are very happy to see a new pull request.
+We know that coding is hard and getting a high code quality is even harder.
+We in JabRef have the aim to teach all contributes some code quality.
-Please fix code quality issues:
+As a first step, we ask you to fix following code quality issues:

- - [ ] Check the output of SnapCI
+ - [ ] Fix Codacy
  - [ ] Check the output of TravisCI
- - [ ] Fix Codacy
+ - [ ] Work on the comments above

-Just click on the "Details" above to see details.
+For the first two, just click on the "Details" above to see details.
+Please let us know if you have any concerns or questions.
+Just comment in this pull request.
+We are looking forward to your improvements.

 Background: JabRef tries to increase code quality to increase maintainability.
 See <https://github.com/JabRef/jabref/wiki/Development-Strategy> for details.